 Distress is not always easy to see.
 I am confident that our classrooms are filled with students who are in a similarly critical condition to the one in which I found myself in 1977.

 To be sure, the forced isolation of the past year is enough to raise a cautionary flag as we return to campuses around the world.
 Teachers and students need to be aware of the need to reacclimate at a comfortable pace.
 We have nursing and counseling services available to provide support and guidance, so ask for help in identifying signs of stress.

 Nothing, however, replaces the daily opportunities teachers have to check in with their students.

 Next, as hard as it is to accept, the emotional health of students is the key driver to their academic success.

 In this “assessment-heavy” climate, teachers are burdened with ridiculous constraints on their time and creativity.
 Test preparation has become our curriculum map and -- frankly -- a lot of has been taken out of day-to-day instruction.
 We can't afford that anymore.

 Teachers need to be confident enough to trust their instincts as we reestablish academia.
+They need to think of themselves as SEL mentors in addition to educators.
 As leaders, we need to make it clear that it is okay to have fun or to pull out the guitar when Pythagoras needs to be replaced by John Denver.

 Commit to Social Emotional Learning (SEL)